iamarf/terminal-quest/README.md

 Modified version for controlling the font size both in the Storybook and in the TerminalUi classes.

-In [CodeBook.md](https://github.com/iamarf/terminal-quest/blob/master/CodeBook.md) details about the translation and iter mods are reported.
+In [CodeBook.md](https://github.com/iamarf/terminal-quest/blob/master/CodeBook.md) details about the translation and other mods are reported.

 # How to install it